Adult Professional Studies

 Explore Allied Health at Immaculata University

-If you’ve considered a degree in health care but find that you are not attracted to the clinical side, Immaculata’s Bachelor of Science in allied health for professional health sciences may be just what you are seeking.
+If you’ve considered a degree in health care but are not interested in clinical practice, Immaculata’s Bachelor of Science in allied health for professional health sciences may be just what you are seeking.

 The program provides a flexible, interdisciplinary approach to learning about health sciences and our health care system, including courses in contemporary issues in health care and leadership in health care.
 Graduates receive a well-rounded background in health sciences without having to pursue a specific clinical degree.